 - $5,000 for customers who have an account value under $10k

 For customers who are unsure whether Robinhood Gold is the right solution, Robinhood offers a free 30-day trial.

 Additionally, Robinhood does offer customers the option to receive a debit card which can be used to access the available cash in an account.
 The available cash also gets swept into Robinhood’s network of FDIC-insured banks, which will pay interest on the balance.
 Currently, Robinhood customers can receive an APY of 0.30%, which is paid out on the last business day of each month.

 Coinbase Pro customers have the option to deal in FIAT or crypto.
 For FIAT deposits and withdrawals from their bank account, credit card and debit card, Coinbase Pro charges the following fees:

 Source: Coinbase Pro

-For most casual traders, ACH deposits and withdrawals will be the preferred choice since they have no fees.
+For most casual traders, ACH deposits and withdrawals will be the preferred choice since they have no fee structure.
 However, ACH deposits and withdrawals can normally take up to 5 business days to process, so customers must decide whether that delay is acceptable.

-If time is the priority, customers do have the option of depositing through a bank wire.
+If time is the priority, customers do have the option of depositing through a bank wire or credit card.
 However, in addition to the $10 fee that Coinbase will charge to receive a bank wire, your bank will also charge a fee, normally between $25-$40.
 For traders depositing large amounts, that is probably acceptable.
 Still, for those looking to trade a couple of hundred dollars of crypto, ACH deposits are probably the best choice.

 In addition to FIAT deposits and withdrawals, customers can deposit crypto directly into their Coinbase exchange wallet.
 Customers can view their specific wallet address for each cryptocurrency and deposit their desired amount.
 Customers need extreme caution as a mistake could result in lost funds.